Alonzzzo2/AutoHotKeys-WindowsControl/README.md

 * Chrome - Can't close another tab without releasing the thumb button and re-clicking it
 * Visual Studio - Context menu still appears when 'go to usages'
 * VSCode - Context menu still appears when 'go to usages'
+* In Win tab usage (via the thumb button), need to exit the win tab view via the thumb button, otherwise left/right click act up.
+Can fix that by clicking the thumb button one more time